zainaboladiti/zainaboladiti.github.io/_posts/2025-12-06-broken-object-level-authorization.md

   path: /assets/img/bola1.png
 ---
 ## Introduction
-Broken Object Level Authorization, commonly known as BOLA, sits at the top of the OWASP API Security Top 10 list as API1:2023.
+Broken Object Level Authorization, commonly known as BOLA, sits at the top of the OWASP API Security Top 10 list as API1:2019 and API1:2023.
 It is the most common vulnerability found in APIs today, affecting applications across every industry from healthcare to finance to social media.

 At its core, BOLA is a simple concept with devastating consequences.
 It happens when an API fails to properly validate whether a user should have access to a specific resource or object.
 The API checks if the user is logged in, but it doesn't verify if they should be accessing that particular piece of data.
 It's like a security guard who checks that visitors have a badge to enter the building but never verifies which floors or rooms they're actually allowed to access.